foyy/mainSite/content/blog/Coding/Code.md

 But most of all I'm a dad to a wonderful two year old--Holden--who gets cooler everyday.
 And I'm a husband to a wonderful lady.
 And I have two Boston Terriers who are insane and awesome.

 I'm really into reading and music and videogames and mindfulness as well.

-I'm always down to chat about any of those, and do at the links below.
+If you're interested in getting in touch about my experience and skill-set, the best way to reach me is the phone number or email below:

 Hope you have a good day,

-Hunter Leeves ------
+Hunter Leeves

-512-522-3445 ------
+512-522-3445

 hunterleevescodes@gmail.com